NFL Trade Deadline: Top 25 Biggest Winners and Losers

 But there were teams who didn't do anything, and there were players who will find that their playing time will vanish due to the latest moves, both those made and those not made.

-Mike Brown, Bengals
+Winner: Mike Brown, Owner, Bengals

 Mike Brown said he wasn’t going to trade quarterback Carson Palmer, no matter what, because Palmer had three more years to go on the contract he signed with Cincinnati, and Brown expected Palmer to live up to it or stay retired.